notweerdmonk/ReverseEngineering/README.md

    0x08048b45 <+37>:  pop    ebp
    0x08048b46 <+38>:  ret
 ```
 It is not entirely necessary to analyze `strings_not_equal` at this point.
 Knowledge of the x86 32-bit C calling convention is required before you proceed to understand how arguments are passed and functions get called.
 Look up this [document](https://github.com/uva-cs/pdr/blob/master/book/x86-32bit-ccc-chapter.pdf) or search the internet.
 After you have understood the calling convention it is easy to understand that there are two arguments to this function which are being pushed to the stack.
-The first one is the input string and the second is a readonly string in the data section.
+The first one is the input string and the second is a read-only string in the data section.
 The string comparision function will return 0 if two strings match exactly else it will return 1.

 ```assembly
 Dump of assembler code for function strings_not_equal: